-5 Reasons to Care, 3 Topics to Understand, 1 Way to Get Involved.
+5 Reasons to Care, 3 Topics to Understand, 1 click to comment

 How would you manage 5 million acres?
-This spring, you have a once-in-a-generation chance to answer that very question.
+Right now, you have a once-in-a-generation chance to answer that very question.

-The Bureau of Land Management will be seeking input from the public on the Southeast Oregon Resource Management Plan Amendment (SEORMP), a process that will impact how our desert lands are used for generations to come.
+The Bureau of Land Management is seeking input from the public on the Southeast Oregon Resource Management Plan Amendment (SEORMP), a process that impacts how our desert lands will be used for generations to come.

-The process will create the blueprint for how nearly 5 million acres in southeastern Oregon — including beloved places in the Owyhee Canyonlands like Leslie Gulch, Three Forks and Birch Creek — are managed, This is your opportunity to help protect sage-grouse habitat, determine where off-road vehicles can and cannot travel, and protect wild desert places to camp, hike and bird.
+This process creates the blueprint for how nearly 5 million acres in southeastern Oregon — including beloved places in the Owyhee Canyonlands like Leslie Gulch, Three Forks and Birch Creek — are managed.
+This is your opportunity to help protect sage-grouse habitat, determine where off-road vehicles can and cannot travel, and protect wild desert places to camp, hike and bird.

 Five Reasons to Care

 Three Topics to Understand

-Three main issues – Lands with Wilderness Characteristics, Off-Road Vehicle and Travel Management, and Livestock Grazing – will be addressed in the SEORMP process.
+Three main issues – Lands with Wilderness Characteristics, Off-Road Vehicle and Travel Management, and Livestock Grazing – are addressed in the SEORMP process.
 Read on, and you’ll have the background needed to provide substantive input on the SEORMP.

 1. Lands with Wilderness Characteristics

 The SEORMP will establish how the Bureau of Land Management (BLM) will manage wilderness values in a set of areas known as Lands with Wilderness Characteristics.